Start: Cenotaph – The Esplanade

 This memorial was unveiled in 2005 in recognition of the Australian and New Zealand Army Corps (ANZAC) soldiers who convalesced in Weymouth during World War One.

 In June 1915, 200 wounded Anzac soldiers arrived at Monte Video Army Camp near the village of Chickerell in Weymouth.
 These wounded soldiers were the Australia and New Zealand Army Corps – and most of them were survivors of the disastrous Gallipoli campaign.
-They had come to Weymouth to convalesce.
-The Southern Times, the local newspaper claimed “they are set down in a very pleasant place at Monte video ….and the men who have been used to a thousand miles to stroll around in appreciate the great expanse of country and the sweeping landscape and seascape views which their camp commands.”Within days a local group of ladies organised a strawberries and cream tea for the soldiers and within a few weeks’ concerts, picnics and other entertainment was arranged for the men.
+They had come to Weymouth to convalesce – including my own Great Uncle.
+The Southern Times, the local newspaper claimed “they are set down in a very pleasant place at Monte Video ….and the men who have been used to a thousand miles to stroll around in appreciate the great expanse of country and the sweeping landscape and seascape views which their camp commands.”Within days a local group of ladies organised a strawberries and cream tea for the soldiers and within a few weeks’ concerts, picnics and other entertainment was arranged for the men.

 As war continued more arrived, almost on a daily basis, so more camps had to be built at Westham, Littlemoor and Portland.
 By the end of the war 120,000 Anzac soldiers had recuperated in Weymouth.
 It was a common sight to see the soldiers taking the sea air in their light blue hospital uniforms.